 I will add to this and it will be ready for next years Rock 2000.

-Everyone who digs the same sounds as I will be able to use the list to jog their memory.
+Everyone who digs a similar range of sounds as I will be able to use the list to jog their memory.

-The idea is not to list *all the songs* any band or artist made, but their best ones.
+The idea is not to list *all the songs* any band or artist made, but their best ones… in my humble opinion.

 So many great bands and songs still to list… please feel free to tell me some you think need to be here.

-I like to think I enjoy a broad spectrum of music… though I am not a musician myself, I think of life definitely has a soundtrack, and I habitually think of songs to fit situations or conversations… a lot of what will be listed below cannot be called ‘Rockin Beats’… not Party hard music, a lot is trippy… a lot is cruizzie… yet if you have gone to a lot of Gigs… and rages the *real trick is to take the people on a bit of a ride*
+Though I am not a musician myself, I think life definitely has a soundtrack, and I habitually think of songs to fit situations or conversations… a lot of what will be listed below cannot be called ‘Rockin Beats’… not Party hard music, a lot is trippy… a lot is cruizzie… yet if you have gone to a lot of Gigs… and rages the *real trick is to take the people on a bit of a ride*